 - Bake for 45 minutes at 350 degrees.
-Raise the heat to 375 degrees and bake another 35-45 minutes.
+Raise the heat to 375 degrees and bake for another 35-45 minutes.

-Here are 2 more stuffing recipes that are gluten-free:
+Here are 2 more gluten-free stuffing recipes:

 Cranberry Celery Onion Gluten-Free Stuffing – This delicious gluten-free stuffing makes a holiday meal special and memorable.
 Try this healthy recipe and you will satisfy both the difficult and easy to please!